 Native organizations are not asking us to judge our Quaker ancestors.
 They are asking, “Who are Friends today?
 Knowing what we know now, will Quakers join us in honest dialogue?
 Will they acknowledge the harm that was done?
 Will they seek ways to contribute toward healing processes that are desperately needed in Native communities?”
 These are my questions, too.

 The country known as Canada went through a year’s long process of truth and reconciliation.
 The document referenced below is about what was learned in that process.
 A similar process is beginning in the land called the United States.
+See: https://landbackfriends.com/2021/10/26/native-american-legislative-update/

 It is due to the courage and determination of former students—the Survivors of Canada’s residential school system—that the Truth and Reconciliation Commission of Canada (TRC) was established.
 They worked for decades to place the issue of the abusive treatment that students were subjected to at residential schools on the national agenda.
 Their perseverance led to the reaching of the historic Indian Residential Schools Settlement Agreement.
+All Canadians must now demonstrate the same level of courage and determination, as we commit to an ongoing process of reconciliation.
+By establishing a new and respectful relationship between Aboriginal and non-Aboriginal Canadians, we will restore what must be restored, repair what must be repaired, and return what must be returned.

 Minute approved by Iowa Yearly Meeting (Conservative)